In a market focused on drip, Under Armour has always been keyed in on keeping athletes dry.

 For most millennials, Kevin Plank’s truly disruptive brand from Baltimore caught their attention and closet space thanks to their performance tees of the Heat Gear and Cold Gear variety in the late ’90s and early ’00s.
 In the time since, the brand has signed MVP caliber talent ranging from Tom Brady to Steph Curry, expanding into footwear and activewear for almost every sport under the sun.

-This includes RUSH and Recovery gear backed by principles of holistic health that guide guys like Steph Curry and Tom Brady but play a huge role in making anyone and everyone their absolute best.
+Highlighted in the brand’s Margin of Victory documentary, this return to their roots is backed by the brand’s new RUSH and Recovery gear.
+Highlighted by principles of holistic health that guide guys like Steph Curry and Tom Brady, these ethos ultimately play a huge role in making anyone and everyone their absolute best.

 At a media event in LA, Under Armour broke down their refound focus on betterment in unscripted styling before getting into their latest innovation: RUSH.
 The presentation detailed everything from the importance of sleep and mindfulness to the in-home installation of specialized light bulbs for Brady and other athletes on their brand.